theblackcat102/fbcrawl/README.md

 ## Modification from original repo

-* added more date format
+* support the latest date format

 * support for multiple facebook page urls, example : -a pages "URL1,URL2"